-This creamy fish chowder recipe is special because it is roux free!
-It isn’t often you can have a gluten free New England style chowder.
-And a special bonus, this soup is also lactose free!
+This creamy gluten free fish chowder recipe is special because it is roux-free!
+It isn't often you can have a gluten free New England-style chowder.
+As a special bonus, this soup is also lactose-free!

-Most New England style chowders are made with a roux.
-Roux is a flour paste, made out of wheat flour.
+Most New England-style chowders are made with a roux.
+Roux is a flour paste made out of wheat flour.
 This paste is used to thicken the chowder.
 My family also loves this homemade Gluten Free Clam Chowder recipe!

-I am really excited to share this recipe with you because it is completely possible to get that amazing creamy clam chowder flavor without lactose and without gluten!
+I am excited to share this recipe with you because it is possible to get that amazing creamy clam chowder flavor without lactose and gluten!

 I have been buying Clover milk for years.
-For those of you who have been reading my blog for awhile, you know how much I love companies that give back.
-Both to their community, and the environment.
+Those who have been reading my blog for a while know how much I love companies that give back to their community and the environment.

-- Clover has remained conscious and careful about what goes into their products (and what doesn’t) for three generations.
-This means you can feel good about serving Clover Sonoma’s milk to your family!
+- Clover has remained conscious and careful about what goes into its products (and what doesn't) for three generations.
+This means you can feel good about serving Clover Sonoma's milk to your family!

-- Clover has had a sustained commitment to natural dairy products including non-GMO and organic lines sourced from small, local farms.
+- Clover has sustained a commitment to natural dairy products, including non-GMO and organic lines sourced from small, local farms.

 - Their community giveback program, Clover Cares, gives at least 5% of their annual profits to support what's dear to them: Elevating Dairy, Empowering Future Generations, and Supporting their Community.
 (Coming from a non-profit background, this is huge for me!)